-Outlook and guidance for 2019 was published in connection with the Financial Statements Bulletin on 7 February 2019.
+Outlook and guidance for 2019 as published in the Financial Statements Bulletin on 7 February 2019 remains unchanged (Business Review Jan-Mar 2019, 8 May 2019).

 The development of the Group’s business operations and profitability are affected by the competitive environment, the overall economic outlook, imports by consumers and changes in alcohol taxation.
 Uncertainty related to changes in consumer buying behaviour and consumer demand continues.